subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ p_i = {\exp^{-\beta E_i}\over{\sum_j \exp^{-\beta E_j}}}  $$

 where $p_i$ is the probability that the system is in the $i^{th}$ state, $\beta={1\over T}$ is the inverse temperature and $E_i$ is the energy of the $i^{th}$ state.
-The state depends on the physics of the system under consideration: For example for a box of gas it would consist of the velocities of the molecules, for a magnet it would be the orientation of the spins of the individual atome.
 This is one of the most important formulae in all of physics and underlies statistical mechanics.
+The state depends on the physics of the system under consideration: For example for a box of gas it would be the number of molecules moving with a certain velocity, for a magnet it would be the number of atoms with spins pointing in a certain direction etc.
+A few decades after Boltzmann, probability once again entered physics by way of quantum mechanics.
+In statistical mechanics probabilities reflect the fact that we have an imperfect knowledge about the state the system is in, but is that the case for quantum mecahnics too?
+In other words does a quantum system such as an electron have internal microstates, and the lack of knowledge of those states leads to uncertainities when we make measurements.
+A lot of people, including Einstein, though so, and the internal microstates of a quantum system were called hidden variables.
+However in 1960s, Joseph Bell proved that there are no such hidden variables in quantum theory, and hence quantum probabilities are fundamentally different those in statistical mechanics.

-Statistical mechanics also led to a precise definition for the entropy of a collection of particles.
+Statistical mechanics also led to a precise definition for the entropy of a system.
 Entropy had been introduced in the mid-1800s by Clausius as way of restating Carnot's results for the efficiency of the ideal steam engine, and it is something that could be measured macroscopically, but its true nature remained a mystery.
-Boltzmann showed that entropy was a measure of our ignorance of the state of the system, and gave a formula for entropy which was entirely in terms of the probability distribution $p_i$ of the systaem state,
+Boltzmann showed that entropy was a measure of our ignorance of the state of the system, and gave a formula for entropy

 $$ S = -\sum_i p_i\log p_i $$

-so that greater unceratinity about the state of the system led to higher entropy.
-For example $S$ is maximized at $S=\log n$ if $p_i = {1\over n}$ for all $i$, i.e., we have the least amount of information about the systems's state, and it minimized at $S=0$ if one of the $p_i$'s is one and the rest zero.
+where $p_i$ is the probability that the system is in state $i$, so that greater unceratinity about the state of the system led to higher entropy.
+For example $S$ is maximized at $S=\log\ n$ if $p_i = {1\over n}$ for all $i$, i.e., we have the least amount of information about the systems's state, and it is minimized at $S=0$ if one of the $p_i$'s is one and the rest zero.
 This implied that if we have a more detailed view of the system then the entropy would be lower since we would have more information about the state the system is in.
-This did not entirely clear up the matter, since the definition implied that entropy was somehow connected to the observer, hence it was a subjective quantity rather than an objective property of matter.
+This did not entirely clear up the matter, since the definition implied that entropy was somehow connected to the observer's knowledge about the system, hence it was a subjective quantity rather than an objective property of matter.
 There were paradoxes such as that of Maxwell's Demon that were thought up to illustrate this point, and this is where things stood until Claude Shannon came along.

 In the 1940s Shannon was looking for a measure of information contained in a message, and he hit upon a formula that was precisely the same as Boltzmann's definition of entropy (though Shannon was not aware of it at that time).
 Shannon defined the amount of information in a message as a measure of our ignorance about the contents of the message, the more ignorant we are, greater the information, and this precisely what Boltzmann had identified as the entropy of a system.
 Shannon actually derived the formula for entropy by purely probabilistic reasoning, by looking for a measure of the amount of uncertainity in a probability distribution and this definition was applicable to any distribution whatsoever, whether it arose in statistical mechanics or information theory.